Bench press: History

-The bench press is used as a test of upper-body explosive strength during the NFL combine, where prospective NFL draft picks attempt to get as many reps of 225 lbs as possible.

 Muscles

 A conventional bench press uses the pectoralis major, front deltoids, and triceps brachii to horizontally adduct the shoulder.
 While flat bench pressing, the pectoralis major and pectoralis minor muscles are activated.
 The exercise also uses the triceps and anconeus to extend the elbows.
 The triceps are most crucial around the end of the press to help complete and lock out the elbows.
 With the right form, parts of the deltoids will be used to help make the lift, including the anterior deltoids.
 Wider hand spacing places a greater emphasis on shoulder flexion and narrower hand spacing utilizes more elbow extension.
 Because of this, wider hand spacing is associated with training the pectorals and narrower hand spacing is associated with training the triceps.
 Both close and wide hand spacing train the deltoid area.

 In addition to the major phasic (dynamic) muscles, the bench press also uses tonic (stabilizing) muscles, including the scapular stabilizers (serratus anterior, middle, and inferior trapezius), humeral head stabilizers (rotator cuff muscles), and core (transverse abdominis, obliques, multifidus, erector spinae, quadratus lumborum.)